Putting It All Together

 Good trading rarely feels dramatic.

-Professionals do not feel the need to be involved all the time.
+Professionals don't feel the need to be involved all the time.
+They wait until attention aligns, conditions improve, and risk is justified.
+Then they act decisively.

 The final mindset shift

-How do I win this trade?
+Retail traders ask: how do I win this trade?

-Is this worth trading at all?
+Professionals ask: is this worth trading at all?

 That single question prevents most mistakes.